Blackheath, New South Wales

 Blackheath (postcode: 2785) is a town located near the highest point of the Blue Mountains, between Katoomba and Mount Victoria in New South Wales, Australia.
 The town's altitude is about 1065 m AHD and it is located about 120 km west north-west of Sydney, 11 km north-west of Katoomba, and about 30 km south-east of Lithgow.

 Blackheath has a vibrant artistic community and hosts two monthly markets – the Blackheath Growers Market and The Blackheath Community Market, as well as annual Christmas markets, antique markets and bimonthly craft markets.
 The town has many community activities, such as the Blackheath Philosophy Forum, which was founded in 2002 to arrange public discussion forums on philosophy and related topics.

-As Blackheath has grown, more and more shops have appeared.
+As Blackheath has grown, more shops have appeared.
 Various shops from the late 1800s still stand in Blackheath.

 History

 The surrounding areas of Blackheath were thought to be a summer corroboree meeting place for peoples of the Darug, Gundungurra and Wiradjuri nations.

 Following European settlement of Australia, the site was originally named Hounslow.
 After crossing the Blue Mountains in 1815 and returning from Bathurst, Governor Lachlan Macquarie renamed the settlement as "Black-Heath", in reference to the colour and texture of the native shrubbery in the area.
 Macquarie recorded in his journal:

 "This place having a black wild appearance I have this day named it Black-Heath."

 The first building in Blackheath, the "Scotch Thistle Inn", was erected by Andrew Gardner in 1831 and Charles Darwin visited the inn in 1836.
 The extent of the original grant of land to Gardner can be seen today as the area bound by the Great Western Highway, Govetts Leap Road and (the misspelt) Gardiners Crescent.

+In 1844 a convict road-gang of some 130 convicts and over 40 military personnel under Captain John Bull was moved to Blackheath.
+The convict stockade operated until 1 April 1849 when work on The Western Road to Bathurst moved further west.
+The convicts were transferred to Cockatoo Island in Sydney Harbour.
+The Blackheath convict stockade is the last convict stockade in NSW.

 Blackheath developed into a town after the Main Western railway line was built in 1869; the current station location was completed in 1883.
 A large dam built to supply water for railway steam engines became the public baths well before steam operations ceased upon electrification.
 The baths opened for public swimming in 1931 and since then have been redeveloped to include swimming pools, children's play facilities and surrounding park lands.
 Blackheath's original post office opened in 1910 and has now been converted into a clothing shop.

 Blackheath's sporting claim to fame is that Don Bradman hit a century off three overs for the Blackheath team in November 1931 at Blackheath Oval in a social match against Lithgow.
 He went on to make 256.
 Blackheath Oval is now home to the Blackheath Cricket Team.